guadalazzo/comeOn/README.md

 </p>

 A simple Registration and login flow created in react without any precreated setups connected to a node server, it use formik and Yup for validations, Jest for unit testing, Sass as a css preprocessor, and eslint as code formatter.
-There are two common cases
+There are two common cases:
 A => NEW USER
 B => REGISTRED USER